straybiker/HA-load-balancer/README.md

 ## Future developments
 Testing: adjust the power limit dynamically with the monthly capacity peak.
 If you went over your inital setting, you may just as well consume this amount of power the rest of the month.
-Todo: make dependency on the car batttery percentage optional, so others when another car charges, it is not depending on my car.
+Todo: make dependency on the car battery percentage optional, so others when another car charges, it is not depending on my car.
+This is also needed when another car is charging at my charger.
-Todo: optimize for dynamic energy contract
+Todo: optimize for dynamic energy contracts
+Todo: provide this in an Home Assistent package.

 Maybe: option to limit to 1 phase in Eco mode
+Maybe: a minimum charge power instead of switching the charger off.
+Maybe: make it an HA integration

 ## Disclamer
 The use of this automation is at own risk!
-I take no responsabilty for the outcome of the power consumption or any damages that may come from using this automation.
+I take no responsabilty for the outcome of the power consumption, the amount the car is charged or any damages that may come from using this automation.